Coslice Colimits in Homotopy Type Theory: Type system

-{University of Minnesota, Twin Cities\ to denote an equality obtained by simultaneous or iterative path induction on paths $p_1$, \ldots, $p_n$.
-We only use this shorthand when the equality is constructed in an evident way. \end{itemize}
+\begin{itemize} \item The symbol $=$ denotes the identity/path type.
+The symbol $\equiv$ denotes definitional equality.
+The symbol $\coloneqq$ denotes term definition. \item For convenience, we may use the notation $\PI(p_1, \ldots, p_n) : a = b$ to denote a path obtained by simultaneous or iterative path induction on paths $p_1$, \ldots, $p_n$.
+We only use this shorthand when the identity is constructed in an evident way. \end{itemize}